 The Gimloader Api

-The Gimloader API is accessible through the global GL
+The Gimloader API is accessible through the script-specific api

 Scoped vs. Unscoped